bbrotsos/data-standards/contribute.md

 This project constitutes a collaborative work ("open source").
 Federal employees and members of the public are encouraged to improve the project by contributing.

-Contributions can be made, primarily in two ways:
+Contributions can be made, primarily in three ways:

+### Easiest

+Email <a href="mailto:enterprise.architecture@ocio.usda.gov">the USDA Data Standards team</a> with comments and suggestions.

 ### Easy

-1. Browse the content at http://www.usda.gov/data_standards
+1. Browse the content at http://usda.github.io/data-standards
 2. Click the "Improve this content" button in the top right corner of any page
 3. Make changes as you would normally
 4. Click "Submit".